Álvaro de Zúñiga y Pérez de Guzmán: Knight of the Order of the Golden Fleece

-Álvaro de Zúñiga y Guzmán, 2nd Duke of Béjar and Plasencia, was part of the chapter of the Order of the Golden Fleece celebrated in the cathedral of Barcelona from March 2 to 4, 1519 (in the cathedral choir the escutcheon of the knights who participated in that chapter are still preserved on the upper part of the seats), where he was elected and invested knight of the order by the Emperor of the Holy Roman Empire Charles V (I of Spain), master and sovereign of the order.
+Zúñiga was part of the chapter of the Order of the Golden Fleece celebrated in the cathedral of Barcelona from March 2 to 4, 1519 (in the cathedral choir the escutcheon of the knights who participated in that chapter are still preserved on the upper part of the seats), where he was elected and invested knight of the order by the Emperor of the Holy Roman Empire Charles V (I of Spain), master and sovereign of the order.

 Grande de España

-As "Grandee of Castile," Álvaro de Zúñiga was granted the title "Grandee of Spain," created by Emperor Charles V after he went to Spain on his return from the coronation in 1520 in Germany.
+As "Grandee of Castile," Zúñiga was granted the title "Grandee of Spain," created by Emperor Charles V after he went to Spain on his return from the coronation in 1520 in Germany.

 At the service of Charles V

-Álvaro II presided over the entourage that in January 1524 took the Infanta Catharine of Austria, younger sister of Emperor Charles V and future wife of King John III of Portugal, to the Portuguese border in Badajoz.
+Zúñiga presided over the entourage that in January 1524 took the Infanta Catharine of Austria, younger sister of Emperor Charles V and future wife of King John III of Portugal, to the Portuguese border in Badajoz.
 Also part of this entourage was Friar Diego López Toledo, comendador of Herrera, Juan Alonso de Guzmán y Zúñiga, 8th Count of Niebla, 6th Duke of Medina Sidonia, and his nephew Francisco de Sotomayor, 5th Count of Belalcázar.

 In 1526, he received the title of marquis of Gibraleón.
 On February 7, 1526, he participated in the entourage that received Princess Isabella of Portugal, future wife of Charles V, on the border between Elvas and Badajoz.
 Were also part of this entourage the duke of Calabria, the Archbishop of Toledo, Alonso de Zúñiga y Acevedo, the 3rd count of Monterrey, and the count of Cifuentes.

-Álvaro II de Zúñiga was appointed member of the first council of state created by the emperor during his stay in Granada in the summer of 1526.
+Zúñiga was appointed member of the first council of state created by the emperor during his stay in Granada in the summer of 1526.
 In this council were: Mercurio de Gattinara, Henrique de Nassau-Dillenburg, Fadrique Alvarez de Toledo y Enríquez, 2nd Duke of Alba, Alonso III de Fonseca, Archbishop of Toledo, García de Loaysa, Bishop of Osma and confessor to the emperor, and Alonso Merino, Bishop of Jaén.

-Charles V and Empress Elisabeth named Álvaro II godfather of Prince Philip II; the godmother was to be the widowed Queen Leonor, sister of Charles V. The baptism took place on June 5, 1527, in St. Paul's Church in Valladolid, by the Archbishop of Toledo, when Philip was three months old.
-At the time Álvaro was limping due to a leg wound suffered during the Granada War.
+Charles V and Empress Elisabeth named Zúñiga godfather of Prince Philip II; the godmother was to be the widowed Queen Leonor, sister of Charles V. The baptism took place on June 5, 1527, in St. Paul's Church in Valladolid, by the Archbishop of Toledo, when Philip was three months old.
+At the time Zúñiga was limping due to a leg wound suffered during the Granada War.

-Álvaro de Zúñiga y Guzmán died in Béjar on September 28, 1531.
+Zúñiga died in Béjar on September 28, 1531.